jcaguirre89/home-storage-management-system/documents/tech-design-doc.md

 - Storage status toggle
 - Edit/Delete controls are conditional based on user's permissions (creator of private item, or member of household for public items)

-#### User Profile/Settings View (Implied - to be added if not already planned)
-- Manage user display name
-- View current `householdId`
-- Option to leave household (might require backend logic for cleanup or ownership transfer if owner)

-#### Household Management View (New Section)
+#### Household Management View
-- **Household Setup/Join Page (`routes/household/setup.svelte`):**
+- Main Household Page:
-    - Prompts new users (or users not yet in a household) to create a new household or enter an invite code/ID to join an existing one
+    - Modal prompts users with no household to create a new household or enter an invite code/ID to join an existing one
-- **Main Household Page (`routes/household/index.svelte`):
-    - `HouseholdSettings.svelte` component:
     - Allows household owner to change household name
     - Displays household ID (potentially for inviting others)

-    - `HouseholdMembers.svelte` component:
-        - Lists members of the current household
-        - If user is owner, allows removing members (requires backend logic)
-        - If user is owner, potentially an option to generate invite codes/links (requires backend logic)
+### 6.2 UX Flows
+#### Onboarding Flow for new users
+1. User clicks "Sign Up" on the login page
+2. User is redirected to the registration page
+3. User fills out registration form with email/password
+4. User clicks "Sign Up"
+5. They are redirected to the household setup page
+6. User is prompted to create a new household or enter an invite code/ID to join an existing one
+7. They are redirected to the dashboard page

+#### Item Management Flow
+1. User clicks "Dasboard" in the navigation menu
+2. User is redirected to the items management dashboard page
+3. User can view all items in the household (unless they are private for a different user)
+4. User can add, edit, delete a new item
+5. User can see filter options for items (e.g. by location, status, category, etc.)
+6. User can see details of an item by clicking on it, which opens a modal with the item details

 ## 7. Security Implementation